Chris44442/cyclone5_soc_fpga_config_tool/README.md

 cargo build --target=arm-unknown-linux-gnueabi --release
 ```

-Obviously you can also natively compile on your device if you have Rust and Cargo installed on it.
+Of course you can also natively compile on your SoC device if you have Rust and Cargo installed on it.

 ## How to use the tool

 Copy the tool to the device, e.g. via SSH.
 On the device you need to have access to the rbf file, e.g. by mounting your SD card.
 Run the tool.

-This is my update script, although you will need to make changes for your flow, but it should give you a general idea.
+Showing you my update script should give you a general idea, although you will most likely need to make changes if you want to use it:

 ```
 #!/bin/bash